Squarespace Review (2025) — The Key Pros and Cons to Consider

 All that said, I have had some very positive experiences with the Squarespace support team — it’s just that it has sometimes required a bit more perseverance from my side than I might like.

-One final thing to be aware of is that while Squarespace email support is available in six languages (English, French, German, Italian, Portuguese and Spanish), live chat support is English-only.
+One final thing to be aware of is that while Squarespace email support is available in eight languages (English, French, German, Italian, Japanese, Portuguese, Spanish and Turkish), live chat support is English-only.
 This contrasts poorly with key competitors Shopify and Wix, which both offer support in multiple languages.

 Overall, Squarespace is an excellent option for individuals and small businesses in search of a platform to build their site or store with.
 Its templates and content management features are strong, its learning curve is gentle and it’s an extremely reliable platform.